hbr/alba-lang-description/docs/get_and_use.md

 compiles the module `name` and searches for used packages in the paths `path1`, `path2`, ...

+You can set the search paths for packgages by setting the environment variable `ALBA_LIBRARY_PATH`.
+E.g. in the bash shell you can type

+    export ALBA_LIBRARY_PATH=<path1>:<path2>:<path3>

+to instruct the compiler to search for libraries in the corresponding paths.

 If you want to compile a package residing in a different directory than the current directory you can indicate this to the compiler via the option `-work-dir`.